openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 Finally, a merge tool command was added in augtool that is able to use the aug_merge
       command i added in the library, the particular command will accept a source and a dest tree/path and will then try to combine them according to the flags that i will add as enumeration.
-The final conclusion I must speed up things a bitÂ Â cause there are unexpected problems that may occur at the implementation at any time.
+The final conclusion I must speed up things a bit  cause there are unexpected problems that may occur at the implementation at any time.

-â€
+”

-â€œ
+“

       [David
         Williams: Redache's Programming Blog](http://redache.wordpress.com/2011/06/03/entomologist-weekly-report-2/)

-This week Iâ€™ve been focusing on implementing the tabbed interface for Entomologist so that
+This week I’ve been focusing on implementing the tabbed interface for Entomologist so that
       trackers are separated out into individual tabs.
 There are a few things still left to complete (primarily deletion of a tracker) but they do work!.
-Iâ€™d planned to also add the statistics element to the User Interface but Iâ€™ve not been able to move on to that and the work required to get statistics from a bug tracker will be more than I thought.
-This is why Iâ€™d added a second week to this specific part of my UI work as I knew that there is a potential for problems to arise.
-Once this work is completed I will then implement a â€œNew Commentâ€ interface that is a separate window from the main UI that allows a user to view past comments and upload new comments (The current expanded panel will remain as a â€œquick viewâ€ mode for past comments).
+I’d planned to also add the statistics element to the User Interface but I’ve not been able to move on to that and the work required to get statistics from a bug tracker will be more than I thought.
+This is why I’d added a second week to this specific part of my UI work as I knew that there is a potential for problems to arise.
+Once this work is completed I will then implement a “New Comment” interface that is a separate window from the main UI that allows a user to view past comments and upload new comments (The current expanded panel will remain as a “quick view” mode for past comments).

-The current timeline for the project can be foundÂ here.
+The current timeline for the project can be found here.

 This work will conclude hopefully by the end of next week as I would really like to start
       working on the TODO list as soon as possible and as highlighted in the timeline, hopefully